 Mix it all up and then chill in your fridge for about 3 hours.

 When it’s nice and cold, process it in your ice cream maker according to the manufacturer’s instructions.
-When the ice cream is almost done processing, add the graham cracker pieces in.
+When the ice cream is almost done churning, add the graham cracker pieces in.

 Then put it in a separate container and pop it in the freezer, for about 2 more hours.
 I usually like to leave mine in overnight.